-It must also be remembered that just because a patient completes an advance directive form, ORAL CAPABLE WISHES expressed after the document was signed trump the wishes expressed in the advance directive without any need to re-execute a new form.
-In fact, patients can express wishes in any way they wish - they do not need to do this in any particular way.
-If a standard form is promoted, great care must be taken to ensure that all persons using the form - patients, SDMs and health practitioners - verify check if any wishes as expressed in the form were overridden by subsequent oral wishes or wishes expressed in any other manner.
-The key for health practitioners to remember is that they must obtain INFORMED CONSENT to any treatment, from the patient or the patient's SDM, if the patient is not capable, as determined by the HCCA.
+It must also be remembered that just because a patient completes a form, ORAL CAPABLE WISHES expressed after the document was signed trump the wishes expressed in the advance directive without any need to re-execute a new form.
+In fact patients can express wishes in any way they wish....they do not need to do this by a particular form.
+If a standard form is promoted, great care must be taken to ensure that all persons using the form, patients, substitute decision makers, health practitioners MUST check if any wishes as expressed in the form were overridden by subsequent oral wishes or wishes expressed in any other manner.
+The key for health practitioners to remember is that they must get a proper capable INFORMED CONSENT to any treatment, from the patient or, if the patient is not capable, from the patient's substitute decision-maker as determined by the HCCA, subject to the emergency exception.
 Can the health practitioner who takes direction from a form of advance directive say that he or she is getting the proper INFORMED CONSENT as required by the HCCA?